Health Library

 When to Call the Doctor

-Call your endocrinology provider if your child is ill and needs extra doses of steroid medicine.
+Call your endocrinology provider if your child is ill and needs more than two days of extra doses of steroid medicine, or if your child needs the emergency injection.

 Reviewed By Michelle Lawrence, RNIV and Lori Casnellie, RNIII